umbraco/UmbracoDocs/14/umbraco-forms/developer/extending/adding-a-fieldtype.md

 _This builds on the "_[_adding a type to the provider model_](adding-a-type.md)_" chapter_

-In this article we'll illustrate how to add a custom forms field type via server and client-side components.
-We'll take the example of rendering a "slider" field type, allowing the user to select a number between a range of values.
+In this article, we will illustrate how to add a custom form field type using server-side and client-side components.
+We will use the example of rendering a "slider" field type that allows the user to select a number within a specific range of values.

 ## Server-side Field Type Definition